Mile High

 Tomforde writes workplace romance with the complications intact.
 They can't just avoid each other when things get uncomfortable, they're stuck together at cruising altitude for hours at a time.
 The forced professionalism makes every crack in Noah's grumpy exterior more significant, every moment Stella lets her sunshine dim more telling.

-What makes it work is that neither character is a caricature.
+It works because that neither character is a caricature.
 Noah's grumpiness comes from pain, not just personality, and Stella's optimism is a choice, not obliviousness.
 Watching them slowly understand each other's armor, and why they wear it, gives the eventual romance emotional weight beyond just opposites attracting.

 Liz Tomforde's Mile High follows grumpy pilot Noah Dalton and optimistic flight attendant Stella Rose working long-haul flights together.
 The aviation setting creates sustained forced proximity where professionalism and attraction coexist uncomfortably, allowing gradual softening through repeated exposure rather than dramatic grand gestures.